Mila7158/Capstone-Project/README.md

 npx dotenv sequelize db:seed:undo:all
 ```

-# The best way to update migrations and seeds in database after making some changes in files is to DELETE db file and run:
+# The best way to update migrations and seeds in database after making some changes in files is to DELETE db file and run from backend directory:

 ```bash
 npx dotenv sequelize db:migrate